 If you’re looking for a coffee hit on a hot day, this is the answer.
 The vanilla-bean cream cuts through the granita for a refreshing dessert.

 It’s hard to imagine an easier dessert than this.
-Vietnamese coffee is known for its characteristic fragrance which comes from the addition of chicory to the blend.
+Vietnamese coffee is known for its characteristic fragrance which pairs well with the mascarpone cream.

 Episode 23 | Lemon